Hesperian Health Guides

 New medicines for heartburn and ulcer work better than the old antacids, but they can be expensive.
 There are two kinds of new antacids, called Histamine 2 Receptor Antagonists (H2 Blockers) and Proton Pump Inhibitors (PPIs).
 Of the two groups, PPIs work best but are more expensive.
 Medicines within each group usually work equally well, so choose the H2 Blocker or PPI that is least expensive.

 Omeprazole is a PPI.
 Like other PPIs, it can calm pain and help an ulcer heal.
 To treat an ulcer, try using omeprazole alone for 8 weeks.
-If the ulcer and pain come back, try using omeprazole again with a combination of antibiotics to cure the problem for the combined treatment.
+If the ulcer and pain come back, try using omeprazole again with a combination of antibiotics to cure the problem.

 If you do not have good results with omeprazole, try a different PPI instead.